Bryan Anger: Regular season

+Postseason

 Personal life

-Shortly after Anger was selected by the Jaguars, NFL Network host Rich Eisen exclaimed that "Punters are people too!".
+Shortly after Anger was selected by the Jaguars, NFL Network host Rich Eisen exclaimed, "Punters are people too!"
 Eisen had Anger as a guest on his podcast and presented him with a shirt containing that exclamation.
 Nevertheless, the Jaguars have received much criticism from fans and football experts for drafting a punter ahead of future Super Bowl winning quarterback Russell Wilson, although the Jaguars publicly said that they never considered drafting Wilson due to having 2011 first-round pick Blaine Gabbert.

 Due to his powerful leg, Anger's Jacksonville teammates gave him the nickname Banger.